 A celebration of life will be scheduled in the future.
 The family asks that those who wish may make contributions in Carol’s name to Hospice of the Western Reserve: www.hospicewr.org or the CROW Clinic: http://www.crowclinic.org/.

-To send flowers to Carol's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Carol Beyer Dunlop, please visit our floral store.